abogoyavlensky/automigrate/README.md

   {:id {:unique true, :primary-key true, :type :serial}, :name {:null false, :type [:varchar 256]}, :description {:type :text}}})
 ```

 #### Migrate
+Existing migrations will be applied one by one in order of migration number:

 ```shell
 $ clojure -X:migrations migrate
 Migrating: 0001_auto_create_table_book...
 Successfully migrated: 0001_auto_create_table_book
 ```

-That's it, in db you could see newly created table called `book` with defined columns
+That's it.
+In the database you can see a newly created table called `book` with defined columns
-and one entry in model `automigrate_migrations` with new migration `0001_auto_create_table_book`.
+and one entry in table `automigrate_migrations` with new migration `0001_auto_create_table_book`.

 #### List and explain migrations

-To view status of existing migrations you could run:
+To view status of existing migrations you can run:
 ```shell
 $ clojure -X:migrations list
 [✓] 0001_auto_create_table_book.edn
 ```

-To view raw SQL for existing migration you could run command `explain` with appropriate number:
+To view raw SQL for existing migration you can run command `explain` with appropriate number:

 ```shell
 $ clojure -X:migrations explain :number 1
 SQL for migration 0001_auto_create_table_book.edn: